NEWS FROM MAYFIELD PARK 2014

 The Mayfield Council wants to thank those who have given their money, but especially those who have given their time, to the preservation and maintenance of this true gem in the City’s parks system.
 The Mayfield Cottage and Grounds, a City of Austin historic landmark and a National Registered District, would not be what it is today without these volunteer efforts.

-We have a new project we need your help on.
-Since the Mayfield Council commissioned and paid for the original Mayfield Park Master Plan in 1986, that document has guided the rehabilitation and restoration efforts at the park.
-During the last 27 years, in coordination with PARD, the Mayfield Council has secured over $400,000 of private monies and facilitated several thousand hours of volunteer time in implementing and maintaining the guidelines set out in the plan.
+In 1986 the Mayfield Council commissioned and paid for the original Mayfield Park Master Plan and that document has guided the rehabilitation and restoration efforts at the park for the last 28 years.
 While the structural bones of the cottage and grounds have remained fairly static, the landscape has continued to evolve over time and through changing environments.
-The trees have matured, and along with some badly placed volunteer palms, the areas of shade and sun have changed since the Gutches first planted the gardens.
+The trees have matured, and along with some badly placed volunteer palms, the areas of shade and sun have changed since the Gutsches first planted the gardens.
 These changes have affected where and what is planted and thrives on the grounds, a good example being the lack of viable rosebushes in the historic Rose Beds.
 It is time for a new master plan, this time focused on the landscape.

 Mayfield Park/Community Project